7.62x39 vs. 300 Blackout: Intermediate .30 Caliber Cartridges Collide

 In the later stages of World War II, the Nazi regime introduced a rifle that changed the way soldiers have waged ever since.

-The Sturmgewehr 44, or StG-44 for short, was a magazine fed assault rifle capable of automatic fire utilizing lighter weight bullets.
-The use of an intermediate cartridge allowed the StG-44 to be controllable during automatic fire, was more compact than the standard battle rifles of the time, and were designed to hit targets several hundred yards away.
+The Sturmgewehr 44, or StG-44 for short, was a magazine-fed assault rifle capable of automatic fire utilizing lighter weight bullets.
+The use of an intermediate cartridge allowed the StG-44 to be controllable during automatic fire.
+It was also more compact than the standard battle rifles of the time, and designed to hit targets several hundred yards away.

-This flew in the face of the established battle rifles of World War II, namely the Russian bolt action Mosin Nagant and American semi-auto M1 Garand, that could hit targets well over 500 yards away even though most battles occurred at closer ranges.
-Both rifles were extremely effective, however they weighed a ton, were difficult to maneuver at close range, and had heavy recoil making automatic fire difficult to control.
+This flew in the face of the established battle rifles of World War II.
+The Russian bolt-action Mosin-Nagant and American semi-auto M1 Garand could hit targets well over 500 yards away, even though most battles occurred at closer ranges.
+Both rifles were extremely effective.
+They also weighed a ton, were difficult to maneuver at close range, and had heavy recoil that made automatic fire difficult to control.

-Seeing the effectiveness of the StG-44, the Soviet Union decided that they wanted to develop an intermediate cartridge for their new battle rifle.
-They wanted this rifle cartridge to be suitable for a host of firearms, from a semi-auto carbine for close range to fully automatic machine guns for suppressive fire.
+Seeing the effectiveness of the StG-44, the Soviet Union decided to develop an intermediate cartridge for its new battle rifle.
+It wanted this rifle cartridge to be suitable for a host of firearms, from a semi-auto carbine for close range to fully automatic machine guns for suppressive fire.

-Hundreds of unique cartridge designs were submitted but eventually the Soviets settled on 57-N-231, which had cartridge dimensions of 7.62x41mm.
+Hundreds of unique cartridge designs were submitted.
+The Soviets eventually settled on "57-N-231," which had cartridge dimensions of 7.62x41mm.

-The bullet that was used did not have a boat tail, as the Soviet cartridge designers assumed (incorrectly) that a boat tail was only needed for long range shots.
-The assumption that all combat would be at close range led them to this decision as they did not expect shots to be taken at longer distance.
+This new rounds bullet did boat tail, as the Soviet cartridge designers assumed (incorrectly) that a boat tail was only needed for long-range shots.
+The assumption that all combat would be at close range led them to this decision, as they did not expect shots to be taken at longer distance.

-However, after extensive testing, the Soviets determined that the boat tail increased close range accuracy as well and a new bullet with a boat tail was adopted.
-This longer bullet required the cartridge case to be shortened to 39mm and the ubiquitous 7.62x39 was born.
+After extensive testing, the Soviets determined that the boat tail increased close-range accuracy as well.
+A new bullet with a boat tail was adopted.
+This longer bullet required the cartridge case to be shortened to 39mm.
+Thus the 7.62x39 was born.

-Given the military designation M43, the 7.62x39 was adopted for the semi-automatic SKS in 1945 and Mikhail Kalashnikov’s famous assault rifle, the AK-47 in 1949.
-The Ak-47 became the most mass-produced military rifle in existence and the 7.62x39 has shared in its success.
-The RPD and RPK machine guns were also chambered in 7.62x39mm.
+Given the military designation "M43," the 7.62x39 was adopted for the semi-automatic SKS in 1945 and Mikhail Kalashnikov’s famous assault rifle, the AK-47, in 1949.
+The AK-47 became the most mass-produced military rifle in existence and the 7.62x39 has shared in its success.
+RPD and RPK machine guns were also chambered in 7.62x39mm.

-With the popularity of the 7.62x39 on the rise, soft point (SP) hunting ammo has become more readily available for hunting whitetail and other medium sized game animals.
+With the popularity of the 7.62x39 on the rise, soft point (SP) ammo has become more readily available for hunting whitetail and other medium game.

-The 7.62x39 has seen combat on 5 continents and is truly one of the most prevalent and combat-effective rounds to come out of the Cold War.
+The 7.62x39 has seen combat on five continents.
+It is truly one of the most prevalent and combat-effective rounds to come out of the Cold War.

 Final Shots: 7.62 x39 vs 300 Blackout

-There’s no doubt that the 7.62x39 and 300 AAC Blackout are two intermediate 30-caliber cartridges that will see use on the battlefield and in the woods for years to come.
-The terminal performance of a 30 caliber bullet has been well documented, and both rounds will deliver when it matters the most.
+The 7.62x39 and 300 AAC Blackout are two intermediate .30 caliber cartridges that will see use on the battlefield and in the woods for years to come.
+The terminal performance of a .30 caliber bullet has been well documented, and both rounds will deliver when it matters the most.

-The 7.62x39 has been a force to be reckoned with since its introduction in the latter stages of World War II.
-In terms of ballistics, it is slightly superior to the 300 Blackout in terms of muzzle velocity, kinetic energy, and trajectory.
-Where the 7.62 falls short is in flexibility, as most factory loads fire 120-125 grain bullets, somewhat limiting the different applications of the 7.62x39.
+The 7.62x39 has stayed a force to be reckoned with since its introduction in the latter stages of World War II.
+It is slightly superior to the 300 Blackout in terms of muzzle velocity, kinetic energy, and trajectory.
+Where the 7.62 falls short is in its inflexibility.
+Most factory loads fire 120-125 grain bullets, which somewhat limits applications for the 7.62x39.

-300 AAC Blackout ammo is a round that truly revolutionized the AR platform, allowing shooters to fire a 30 caliber bullet from their AR-15 with merely a barrel change.
-The compatibility of a standard AR bolt and mags is a huge boon to the cartridge and allows shooters who are already invested in 5.56 NATO to fire a 7.62mm caliber bullet with minimal changes to their setup.
+300 AAC Blackout is a round that truly revolutionized the AR platform, allowing shooters to fire a .30 caliber bullet from their AR-15 with merely a barrel change.
+The compatibility of a standard AR bolt and magazine is a huge boon to the cartridgem and allows shooters who are already invested in 5.56 NATO to fire a 7.62mm caliber bullet with minimal changes to their setups.

-Which caliber is best for you revolves around what you want to do with your rifle.
+Which cartridge is better for you?
+That depends on what you want to do with your rifle.

-If you’re looking for an inexpensive round to go plinking with, it’s hard to beat the 7.62x39 in terms of ammo cost basis.
+If you’re looking for an inexpensive round to go plinking with, it’s hard to beat the 7.62x39 on the basis of cost alone.
 Surplus military ammo is still readily available and inexpensive, making for a fun day at the range without punching holes in your wallet.

-On the other hand, if you’re looking for a cartridge that was designed for the AR-15 carbine and for use with a suppressor, 300 Blackout ammo is the round for you.
-Capable of firing supersonic and subsonic loads while maintaining reliability in AR barrels as low as 9” in length, the 300 Blackout is the ideal candidate for a suppressed SBR AR-15 rifle.
+On the other hand, if you’re looking for a cartridge that is designed for the AR-15 carbine and for use with a suppressor, then 300 Blackout is the ammo for you.
+Capable of firing supersonic and subsonic loads while maintaining reliability in AR barrels as short as 9”, the 300 Blackout is the ideal candidate for a suppressed AR-15 SBR.

 In terms of home defense, you cannot go wrong with either cartridge.
-However, the 300 BLK has a slight advantage due to the availability of subsonic factory self-defense loads that will not over penetrate as much as a 7.62x39.
+However, the 300 BLK has a slight advantage due to the availability of subsonic factory self-defense loads that will not over-penetrate as much as 7.62x39.

 In the end, the 7.62x39mm and 300 Blackout are more similar than they are different.
-They both have their strengths and weaknesses, but which one is best for you primarily centers around your preferred rifle system and needs as a shooter.
+They both have their strengths and weaknesses.

-Regardless of which cartridge you choose, make sure that you get all of your ammo here at Ammo.com and fine tune your marksmen ship skills so that you’re ready in any situation.
+Regardless of which cartridge you choose, make sure that you get all of your ammo here at Ammo.com.
+Fine tune your marksmanship skills until you're ready for anything!

 Ammo Comparisons